Ordeal by Innocence is an Agatha Christie murder mystery first published in 1958.

-- Last Minute Hookup: At the end of the story, Dr. Calgary prepares to leave the Argyles and wishes Hester a happy marriage with her fiance Donald.
-Hester instead declares that she's breaking off her engagement with Donald and wishes to marry Dr. Calgary instead, which he accepts.
+- Last-Minute Hookup: At the end of the story, Dr. Calgary prepares to leave the Argyles and wishes Hester a happy marriage with her fiance Donald.
+Hester instead declares that she's breaking off her engagement with Donald and says that she wishes to marry Dr. Calgary instead, which he accepts.

-- Nature vs. Nurture: Discussed, Jacko seem to have been predestined to a life of crime by nature, despite Rachel Argyle's best attempt to make him a upstanding member of society.
+- Nature Versus Nurture: Discussed, Jacko seem to have been predestined to a life of crime by nature, despite Rachel Argyle's best attempt to make him a upstanding member of society.

 - Not Blood Siblings: Adoptive siblings Micky and Tina are romantically involved with one another.